bridge art project

 We commit to deepen understanding and knowledge to foster reconciliation and inclusion.

-The Bridge Art Project
+The Bridge Art Project Incorporated Vision

-The Bridge Art Project Committee is aiming to establish a world class,
+The Bridge Art Project Committee's aim is to establish a ground-breaking arts precinct in Moama.

 The Bridge Art Project Gallery

-The gallery will include a strong focus on the stories of Australia’s First Nations people, their history, culture and art, utilising multi-media opportunities and providing visitors with a multifaceted view of the local Yorta Yorta culture and how country has been cared for over 2000 generations.
+The new gallery will include a strong focus on the stories of Australia’s First Nations people, their history, culture and art, utilising multi-media opportunities and providing visitors with a multifaceted view of the local Yorta Yorta culture and how country has been cared for over 2000 generations.
 The principles of Indigenous Cultural and Intellectual Property will be respected and BAP will be using ICIP as guiding principles.

 Across Rivers, Across Cultures, Across History